defifuture/erc20-batched-meta-transactions/README.md

-# Economic viability of batched meta transactions (through an ERC-20 extension)
+# The economic viability of batched meta transactions (through an ERC-20 extension)

 ## Simple Summary